 Case studies are valuable pieces of content.
 They’re used to demonstrate social proof to your audience that what you offer generates results.
 With case studies, you’ll find titles like, “How John S. Gained 10,000 Email Subscribers in 1 Week Following Our Methods”.

 Case studies are very powerful sales tools.
 They help your visitors put themselves in the shoes of your success story.
-There’s a reason that Shopify has an entire section of their website dedicated to customer success stories.
+There’s a reason that Shopify has an entire section of its website dedicated to customer success stories.

 Here are some tips for creating a great case study:

-Tell the Entire Story – The more details you can include where your customer began, and where they ended up, the better.
+Tell the Entire Story – The more details you can include about where your customer began, and where they ended up, the better.
 A great case study will tell a story from point A to point B, your reader should be able to visualize the entire journey.